Otherworldly Munchkin: Let's Speedrun the Dungeon with Only 1 HP!: Manga

 Written by Yū Shimizu and illustrated by Makoto Aogiri, Otherworldly Munchkin: Let's Speedrun the Dungeon with Only 1 HP! began serialization on the Kodansha's Niconico-based Suiyōbi no Sirius manga service on February 5, 2019.
-Its chapters have been collected into thirteen tankōbon volumes as of November 2025.
+Its chapters have been collected into fourteen tankōbon volumes as of May 2026.
 The series is licensed by Kodansha for digital-only English publication.